atomlaser-lab/iq-bias-control/README.md

 ## Control

 Assuming that the demodulation phases are properly set, the bias voltages on the IQ modulator should independently control each demodulated signal with very limited cross-coupling.
 In reality, there can be significant cross-coupling.
 To account for cross-coupling, we use a multi-dimensional integral control scheme.
 For a vector of voltages $\mathbf{V}$ and a vector of signals $\mathbf{S}$, we implement a control law as a 3x3 matrix $K$ such that $\mathbf{V} = -K\mathbf{S}$.
 The integer values for the control matrix $K$ are given as K11, K12, etc, and these can be negative to allow for opposite polarity responses.
 Additionally, to account for possibly different orders of magnitude of gain reponse, each output voltage has its own "divisor" to allow for fixed-point arithmetic.
-Therefore, the output voltage $V_1$ is $V_1 = 2^{-N_1}(K_{11}S_1 + K_{12}S_2 + K_{13}S_3)$ and similarly for the other rows 2 and 3.
+Therefore, the output voltage $V_1$ is $V_1 = 2^{-N_1}(K_{11}S_1 + K_{12}S_2 + K_{13}S_3)$, where $N_1$ is labelled as "Divisor 1", and similarly for the other rows 2 and 3.

 Other controls are reasonably straightforward.
 The `Enable` switch turns the controller on, and the `Hold` switch holds the outputs at the current values.
 The different set points allow for stabilising the signals about a non-zero value, and the upper and lower limits at the bottom limit the PMW output voltages (values are prior to any amplifiers you may add).